RobRendell/gTove/README.md

 ---

+* Prevent dice from re-rolling when you re-open tabletop (probably just clear them if they have a result?)
 * Adding a scenario with minis with old (i.e. missing) visibility values to a tabletop didn't update to default values.
 * In map editor, after setting the grid with the drop-down, it retains focus as you start to move the pushpins, so using the arrow keys to bump the pushpins also re-opens/navigates in the dropdown.